odai307/odai307/README.md

 - 👋 Hi, I’m Gabriel Afotey
-- 👀 Transitioned from accounting to an incoming Software Engineer and Full Stack Developer
+- 👀 Transitioned from accounting to a Full Stack Developer
-- 🌱 I’m currently learning C programming language

 <!---